Onoiro/python-project-50/README.md

 To uninstall Detection of Differences:

     python3 -m pip uninstall hexlet-code

+To run and look how to use Detection of Differences:

+    usage: gendiff [-h] [-f FORMAT] first_file second_file

+    positional arguments:
+    first_file
+    second_file

+    optional arguments:
+    -h, --help            show this help message and exit -f FORMAT, --format FORMAT       set format of output

 #### How how to use help and compare two *.json files